starship/starship/docs/config/README.md

 | duration | `16m40s` | The time it took to execute the command |
 | style\*  |          | Mirrors the value of option `style`     |

+\*: This variable can only be used as a part of a style string

 ### Example

 ```toml